cilium/cilium/Documentation/helm-values.rst

      - Annotations to be added for the shared LB service
      - object
      - ``{}``
+   * - :spelling:ignore:`ingressController.service.externalTrafficPolicy`
+     - Control how traffic from external sources is routed to the LoadBalancer Kubernetes Service for Cilium Ingress in shared mode.
+Valid values are "Cluster" and "Local". ref: https://kubernetes.io/docs/reference/networking/virtual-ips/#external-traffic-policy
+     - string
+     - ``"Cluster"``
    * - :spelling:ignore:`ingressController.service.insecureNodePort`
      - Configure a specific nodePort for insecure HTTP traffic on the shared LB service
      - string